Kravataf/THNK-Simplified/README.md

 You're going to need to install 'THNK.json' since it's the main extension and also some adapter (for example P2P).
 After you've downloaded the the THNK extensions you need, go to [Gdevelop](https://gdevelop.io/) then head over to extensions (inside of an project) and on the bottom left there's button to 'import extension' click that and add the 'THNK.json' and also some adapter.
+After everything is done also download [THNK_Simplified](https://github.com/Kravataf/THNK-Simplified/tree/main/extensions) and import that as well.